bpholden/lickRemoteObserving/README.md

 uncomment (remove the leading `#`) from lines you want to customize.

-- **Configure Firewall:** If you are connecting outside of the Lick network, enter the firewall address, port and user info.
-You'll need to get this information from someone at Lick.
+- **Configure Firewall:** If you are connecting outside of the Lick network,

 ```
 To be filled in.
 ```

-- **Configure Path to Private SSH Key:** Enter the path to the **private** key corresponding to the public key that you emailed to Lick in the appropriate field.
+- **Configure Path to Private SSH Key:** Enter the path to the **private** key corresponding you obtained from Lick.
 For example:

     ```
     ssh_pkey: '/home/observer/.ssh/id_rsa',